trane-project/trane/README.md

 There might be a major revamp of the algorithm once I get enough feedback, both from my own experience and others'.
-Until now, I suspect that a majority of learning gains will come about from selecting exercises based on an average of their previous scores.
+Until now, I suspect that a majority of learning gains will come about from selecting exercises based on some average of their previous scores.

 ### Mastery Learning & Chunking

 These two concepts are highly related.
-Mastery learning states that students must achieve a level of mastery in a skill before moving on to learning the skills which depend on the current skill (in Trane these skills are called the dependents of a unit).
+Mastery learning states that students must achieve a level of mastery in a skill before moving on to learning the skills which depend on the current skill (in Trane these skills are called the dependencies and dependents of a unit).
 Chunking consists of breaking up a complex skill into smaller components that can be practiced independently.

 Trane applies mastery learning by preventing the user from moving on to the dependents of a unit until the material in the unit is sufficiently mastered.
+It also excludes units whose dependencies have not been fully met.
 Otherwise, a user might be presented with material that lies too outside their current abilities and become frustrated.
 If a user's performance on a previously mastered unit degrades, Trane will make the user practice the material until it is mastered again.

 Trane applies chunking by allowing users to define lessons and courses with arbitrary dependency relationships.
 For example, learning to improvise over chord progressions might be broken into units to learn the notes in each chord, learn the fingerings of each chord, or improvise over single chords.
-The user can then define a unit to learn chord progressions and declare each of the other lessons as a dependency.
+The user can then define a unit that exercises the union of all the previous skills and claim the other lessons as a dependency.

 ### Units Defined in Text Files